Contract Vehicles & GWACs

 NOAA ACCESS is more than a support service; it is a critical component of the agency’s ability to serve the public interest through technology.
 For contractors, success in this space requires a blend of technical innovation and a commitment to the agency’s mission of environmental stewardship.
 By utilizing advanced intelligence platforms like SamSearch, firms can better position themselves to secure these high-value contracts and contribute to the vital work of the National Oceanic and Atmospheric Administration.

-Learn about the GSA Alliant GWAC.
-Understand how this IT contract vehicle works, its benefits for federal contractors, and how to find task order opportunities.
+Learn about NASA SEWP, the premier GWAC for federal IT procurement.
+Understand how this vehicle works, its benefits for contractors, and how to use it effectively.